aptech/docs/docs/CR-declare.rst

 Remarks
 -------

-The :func:`declare` syntax is similar to the let statement.
+The `declare` syntax is similar to the let statement.

-:func:`declare` generates no executable code.
+`declare` generates no executable code.
 This is strictly for compile time initialization.
 The data on the right-hand side of the equal sign must be constants.
 No expressions or variables are allowed.

-:func:`declare` statements are intended for initialization of global variables that are used by procedures in a library system.
+`declare` statements are intended for initialization of global variables that are used by procedures in a library system.

-It is best to place :func:`declare` statements in a separate file from procedure definitions.
+It is best to place `declare` statements in a separate file from procedure definitions.
 This will prevent redefinition errors when rerunning the same program without clearing your workspace.